JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

     - We will review [this functional solution](../examples/minesweeper/src/minesweeper.ml)
     - We made another [variation on the functional version](../examples/minesweeper/src/mine_array.ml) to be cleaner and more efficient
     - Will look at an [imperative approach](../examples/minesweeper/src/mine_mutate.ml) which has some  poor abstractions and fails to use combinators.
+    - All of these minesweeper versions are in this [zip file](../examples/zips/minesweeper.zip)

 #### Other Examples
   * [ocaml-cuid](https://github.com/marcoonroad/ocaml-cuid) is a utility to generate highly random string IDs for webpages etc.